coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 A proof script, consisting of the tactics that are applied to prove a theorem, is often informally referred to as a "proof".
-The real proof, whether complete or incomplete, is a term, the :gdef:`proof term`, which users may occasionally want to examine.
-(This is based on the *Curry-Howard isomorphism* :cite:`How80,Bar81,Gir89,H89`, which is a correspondence between between proofs and terms and between propositions and types of λ-calculus.
+The real proof, whether complete or incomplete, is the associated term, the :gdef:`proof term`, which users may occasionally want to examine.
+(This is based on the
+*Curry-Howard isomorphism* :cite:`How80,Bar81,Gir89,H89`, which is a correspondence between between proofs and terms and between :term:`propositions <proposition>` and types of λ-calculus.
 The isomorphism is also sometimes called the "propositions-as-types correspondence".)

 The :cmd:`Show Proof` command displays the incomplete proof term before you've completed the proof.
 For example, here's the proof